Korean War Legacy Project

 Video Clips

-Gerald Spandorf volunteered for the Navy because he loved to swim and to be in the water.
-He also wanted to serve his country.
-For basic training, he went to Bay Bridge, Maryland and then he was assigned a his ship in Road Island.
+Gerald Spandorf recalls volunteering for the Navy because he loved to swim and be in the water.
+He remembers having a strong desire to serve his country.
+He describes the training he received and how he wanted a better life.

 Tags: Basic training,Civilians,Home front,Living conditions,Prior knowledge of Korea,Weapons